A new notion of commutativity for the algorithmic Lov\'{a}sz Local Lemma

-For a uniformly random assignment of the variables, each bad-event has probability $p = 2^{-k}$ and affects at most $d \leq k L$ others.
-So when $L \leq \frac{2^k}{e k}$, the formula is satisfiable.
-Note that, crucially, this criterion does not depend on the value $n$.
+For a uniformly random variable assignment, each bad-event has probability $p = 2^{-k}$ and affects at most $d \leq L$ others.
+So when $L \leq \frac{2^k}{e}$, the formula is satisfiable; crucially, this criterion does not depend on the total number of variables.

-A generalization known as the Lopsided LLL (LLLL) allows bad-events to be \emph{positively} correlated with others; this is as good as independence for the purposes of the LLL.
-Some notable probability spaces satisfying the LLLL include the uniform distribution on permutations and the variable setting, where two bad-events $B, B'$ are dependent only if they \emph{disagree} on the value of a common variable.
+A generalization known as the Lopsided LLL (LLLL) allows bad-events to be \emph{positively} correlated (in a certain technical sense) instead of independent.
+For example, consider an $n \times n$ array of colors, where each color appears at most $\Delta$ times in total.
+We wish to find a \emph{latin transversal} of $C$, that is, a permutation $\pi$ over $\{1, \dots, n \}$ such that all colors $C(i, \pi i): i = 1, \dots, n$ are distinct.
+To apply the LLLL, we take our probability space to be the uniform distribution on permutations $\pi$.
+For each pair of cells $(x_1, y_1), (x_2, y_2)$ of the same color, there is a corresponding bad-event $\pi x_1 = y_1 \wedge \pi x_2 = y_2$, which has probability $p = \frac{1}{n(n-1)}$.
+Erd\H{o}s \& Spencer \cite{LopsTrav} showed that two bad-events here are negatively-correlated only if they overlap on a row or column.
+So each bad-event is dependent with at most $d = 4 (\Delta-1) n$ others.
+Thus, for $\Delta \leq \frac{n}{4 e}$, the LLLL criterion holds and a transversal exists.
+A stronger form of the LLLL (the cluster-expansion criterion \cite{bissacot}) tightens this to $\Delta \leq \frac{27n}{256}$, which is the strongest bound currently known.